Household matters

 Your child requires the following items at school:

-- a school library bag to carry home library books (this can be purchased in the school office or from the parent committee)
+• A school library bag to carry home library books (this can be purchased in the school office or from the parent committee)

-- a school bag containing a lunch box
+• A school bag containing a lunch box

 Telephone

 If your child has a mobile telephone, it must be turned off during school hours.
 The use of a mobile telephone during school hours is not allowed.
 The school is not liable for loss or damage to these and other audio-visual equipment.
-Mobile phones are handed to the class teacher at the start of the day and can be collected at the end of the day.
+Mobile phones are to be handed to the class teacher at the start of the day and can be collected at the end of the day.

 Transportation policy